soywod/phonetics.vim/README.md

 Vim Phonetics is a vim plugin that gives you English phonetic transcriptions of focused words.
 You can choose between British English and American English.
 You can also listen to audio associated to the transcriptions.

+The phonetics (transcription and audio) is scraped from [Oxford Learner's Dictionnaries](https://www.oxfordlearnersdictionaries.com/).

+## Prerequisites

+Vim Phonetics uses [mpv](https://mpv.io/) to play phonetics.
+It should be installed first.
+Other players will be integrated in the future.

 ## Installation